Centennial Square Action Plan

 - Introduce new surface material to complement the existing heritage brick

-Council has directed staff to develop a draft action plan to guide future programming and design improvements over the short (1-2 years) and medium term (2-5 years), with a long-term framework that identifies redevelopment options in the future.
+Council has directed staff to develop a draft action plan for Centennial Square to guide future programming and design improvements over the short (1-2 years) and medium term (2-5 years), with a long-term framework that identifies redevelopment options in the future.

 Enhancements to Centennial Square identified through the draft Action Plan will be intended to energize the public square, provide support for major outdoor events and festivals and better connect the space to adjacent streets.

-In July 2018, more than 1,400 people shared their input and ideas through an online survey, emails and pop up events in Centennial Square.
+Since July 2018, more than 1,400 people have shared their input and ideas through an online survey, emails, pop up events in Centennial Square and an “Ideas Jam” open house event.

 Improvements to make the Square feel more welcoming and safe, family friendly, and a desire to see more year-round programming were some of the top themes identified by the community.